villevaltonen/ansible-test-with-docker/README.md

 ## Additional info:
 Currently the exposed port of the container is hardcoded.
 If you get an error about ports when starting up, replace the exposed port number (32768) in run-ansible-test.sh with a port number that is free on your host machine.

+This project is initially created for testing Ansible-playbooks on WSL (Windows Subsystem for Linux), but it should be multiplatform.
+Please let me know if you're encountering issues with other operating systems or with WSL.